nihanthnaidu007/Gene-Expression-Based-Cancer-Type-Classification/README.md

 pip install -r requirements.txt
 ```

 **Note on MulticoreTSNE:** This optional package (used only in `notebooks/explore.ipynb` for t-SNE plots) requires a C++ compiler.
 On Windows, install Visual Studio Build Tools first.
-If installation fails, skip it — the main training pipeline does not depend on it.
+If installation fails, skip it; the main training pipeline does not depend on it.

 ### Step 4: Generate the Dataset